elyra-ai/elyra/docs/source/user_guide/pipeline-components.md

 ##### Runtime (runtime)

 The runtime environment that supports the component(s).
-Valid values are `kfp` and `airflow`.
+Valid values are the set of configured runtimes that appear in the dropdown (UI) or help-text (CLI).
 This property is required.

 Example: